Bartosz-lab/home-pki/docs/intermediate-ca.md

 6. Generate proxy and OCSP certificates

+    - Run `python scripts generate-internal-provisioner <name>`
+        - When asked about new password leave it empty
+        - When asked about password for default provisioner provide password for private key of intermediate CA
+        - When asked to provide provisioner password, provide password printed in line `✔ Password: <password>`
     - Run `python scripts generate-proxy-certs <name>`
     - Run `python scripts generate-ocsp-certs <name>`
-    - When asked provide password for default StepCA provisioner - on start it same as password for private key of intermediate CA

 7. Add CNAME to DNS for `<name>.<serverName>` as `<serverName>`.